 Governor Imee enjoins PSU grads, “Let us make this nation great again”

-Ilocos Norte Governor Imee R. Marcos exhorted graduates of Pangasinan State University (PSU) during the school’s 39th Commencement Exercises on June 29 to take to heart their role in nation building and live up to their billing as the hope of the Fatherland.
+Ilocos Norte Governor Imee R. Marcos exhorted graduates of Pangasinan Region University (PSU) during the school’s 39th Commencement Exercises on June 29 to take to heart their role in nation building and live up to their billing as the hope of the Fatherland.

 “Maniwala kayo na walang imposible.
 Dream high – you can change the world… Let no one tell you otherwise.
 Give us a better tomorrow.